fortheluv/Arti/README.md

 No matter how much I explain, you find everything as manipulation and excuses.
-If I talk over phone right now, it will again be an argument.
-Asking for 5 minutes means you are not important? itna argue uske peechhe? kitne baar aisa hua hai ki you were absent minded over call when I was talking.
-You didnt let me share my feelings.
+Asking for 5 minutes means you are not important? itna argue uske peechhe?
+Continuing over next day and sendind mountain?
+I knew you wouldn't receive the call yesterday nor call back.
+Because you think I didnt respond to your message in Whatsapp.
+Agar reply karta to aur argument ka ant hi nahi hota.
+Its just too much to keep up with. kitni baar aisa hua hai ki you were absent minded over call when I was talking.
 Did I say ki you dont consider me important?
-Hadd hoti hai matlab bachpane ki.. har chhoti cheez pe argument.
+Hadd hoti hai matlab bachpane ki.. har chhoti cheez pe jhagadna.
+I know tumhein pata hai sab kuch deep inside.